firefly2442/aurora4x-docker/README.md

 pentarch.org servers and sucking up bandwidth.
 * Get into the running container with `docker exec -it aurora4x-docker /bin/bash` or just open up the `LXTerminal` app.
+* Use `docker system prune` since the intermediate layers, particularly in the builder are huge.

 ## Support